harishvc/quick-references/mysql/intro-query.md

 1 row in set (0.00 sec)
 ```

-##Question 9: Find the total and average salary in each department
+##Question: Find the total and average salary in each department
 ```
 select emp.dept_id,sum(emp.sal) as 'total salary' ,count(emp.id) as 'head count' ,avg(emp.sal) from emp group by emp.dept_id;
 +---------+--------------+------------+--------------+